jdede/inet-showcases/_docs/routing/manetprotocols/index.md

 The example simulation featuring DSDV is defined in the `Dsdv` configuration in omnetpp.ini.
 Just like the AODV configuration, this one uses the `ManetRoutingProtocolsShowcaseB` network as well.

 The DSDV protocol is implemented in the `Dsdv` module.
-The routing protocol type in all hosts is set to use DSDV:
+The routing protocol type in all hosts is set to `Dsdv`:

 <pre class="snippet" src="omnetpp.ini" from='"Dsdv"' until=" "></pre>